szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - Immune to missile attack damage
   - Immune to all elements and all spells.
 No longer absorbs damage from it.
 They also deflect every spell level.
   - Immune to stun, critical hits, and backstabs.
   - They can stomp the ground, causing it to tremble, knocking down all non-flying, up-to-medium-sized creatures in a 30 feet radius, and take 5d10 crushing damage (save vs. Breath at -4 for half damage and to avoid unconsciousness).
-Trying to run away of block his passage triggers them to use this ability.
+Trying to run away to block his passage triggers them to use this ability.
   - Base health increased from 80 to 96
   - Saving throws improved by +2
   - Armor Class: 0 (from 3)